Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 3. Try a different modem

 Not all modems are created equal.
 Some are designed specifically certain connections, while others are optimised for a full fibre connection.
-Quite often, the modem supplied by your broadband service provider isn’t the best quality, so trying an alternative device may solve your problem.
+Quite often, the modem supplied by your ISP isn’t the best quality, so trying an alternative device may solve your problem.
 Remember to try both wired and wireless tests with the new modem to rule out the wireless factor.

 4. Try a different DNS server